damscal/farstar-gtk-theme/README.md

 to install the amber version (the only one currently available), run:

-`sh install-singleuser Farstar-amber`
+`sh ./farstar-gtk-theme/install-singleuser Farstar-amber`

-`sh install-systemwide Farstar-amber`
+`sh ./farstar-gtk-theme/install-systemwide Farstar-amber`

 Warning: the install scripts have been written for Arch Linux.
 Users of other distros may have to edit the scripts according to their system.